 Beware of the Winds

-Bike from home or buy in Denmark?
+Bring a bike from home or buy one in Denmark?

 What is better?
 Of course, it depends.